kriasoft/amibroker/README.md

 ### Getting Started

+Download and install [GitHub for Windows](http://windows.github.com/) if you havn't done it already.
+Click [[Clone in Windows](github-windows://openRepo/https://github.com/kriasoft/amibroker)] button at the top of this page in order to download the latest version of this project to your local folder.

-Open 'AmiBroker .NET SDK.sln' solution file in Visual Studio, update plugin information inside `Plugin/Plugin.cs/GetPluginInfo()` method, add quotes related logic inside `Plugin/Plugin.cs/GetQuotesEx()` method, build the project, copy "Plugin.dll" to the AmiBroker's Plugins folder or alternatively you can add a [symbolic link](http://en.wikipedia.org/wiki/NTFS_symbolic_link) with the following command:
+Open 'AmiBroker .NET SDK.sln' solution file in Visual Studio, update information about your plug-in inside `Plugin/Plugin.cs/GetPluginInfo()` method, add quotes related logic inside `Plugin/Plugin.cs/GetQuotesEx()` method, build the project, copy "Plugin.dll" to the AmiBroker's Plugins folder or alternatively you can add a [symbolic link](http://en.wikipedia.org/wiki/NTFS_symbolic_link) with the following command: